Review | Bryan Washington’s ‘Memorial’ is a tender look at modern family life

 Washington deftly distinguishes the voices of his two young narrators, but they share a resilient compassion for these older relatives who treat them with such exasperation and disdain.
 In a disposable society, “Memorial” is a testament to the permanence of filial connections, a clear-eyed acknowledgment that our relatives don’t always behave nicely, but they’re with us for life.

 What becomes apparent, though, is that Mike and Ben may not be with each other for life.
 Sex had already started to substitute for affection, and the arrival of Mike’s mother and the precipitous decline of his father have interrupted a difficult conversation about what exactly Mike and Ben want from each other.
 Washington’s style — the accumulation of muted memories and remarks — perfectly reflects the flickers of insight and denial that a dying relationship emits.
-Trying to continue that conversation across the globe in a series of oblique text messages and emojis is futile.
+Trying to continue that conversation across the globe in a series of oblique text messages and emoji is futile.
 Even the touristy photos Mike and Ben exchange — reproduced in these pages — serve only to emphasize the alienating effect of substituting images for intimacy.

 Mike’s mother finds her son’s constant reevaluation of his romantic situation obsessive.
 Back in her day, she claims, “One thing happened, and then another thing happened.
 We didn’t think about whether it would work or not.
 We just did it.”
 True or not, that’s not a philosophy anyone can pass on to introspective guys like Mike and Ben.
 But her larger point, about the need for acceptance, about faith in one’s ability to deal with whatever comes, resonates as this novel’s poignancy slowly builds.